stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 If you have a bug that you need to report, this can be done by using the alias "SpBug."
 Please be as detailed as possible in your bug report.
 Try to include the error, the command you sent that gave you the error, and any other misc information.
 Bugs that contain just an error, or two words, are likely to be deleted as Snapp can't fix most bugs simply based off of this.

 ***Notice***.
-If you're seeing errors and you have not updated your pack prior to October 10th, you must totally replace the intire Cosmic Rage directory, get rid of Cosmic Rage/misc/settings.set, then resave.
+If you're seeing errors and you have not updated your pack prior to October 10, 2018, you must totally replace the intire Cosmic Rage directory, get rid of Cosmic Rage/misc/settings.set, then resave.
 This is do to how options are now configured.
 Failing to do this causes the pack to try to read settings entries that are not in use any longer.
 If you have updated, and are not seeing errors when toggling options or changing volumes, you've nothing to worry about.
 This issue only seems to effect a small number of users.

 If you have any questions or concerns, Please first take a look at the Help Files directory.
 More than likely your question will be answered in one of those documents.
 If not, feel free to get a hold of Snapp via an OTR link or over the soundpacks channel in the game.
 To enable the soundpacks channel, please type spon from within the mud.
 To disable the channel use the command spoff.
 To establish an OTR link, please type olink then hit enter.
 You will then be presented with an edit field.
 Just type snapp and hit enter.
 Snapp will accept your link request as soon as possible.
 If more help is needed with OLinks, please read the help file "Communicating out of character" from within the muds help system.
-If Snapp is not around to answer your questions, you are more than welcome to send him mail on the mud and he will get back with you as soon as possible.
+If Snapp is not around to answer your questions, likely someone is on the soundpacks channel who can.
+If not, you are more than welcome to send him mail on the mud and he will get back with you as soon as possible.

 *** compatibility ***
 This soundpack supports the Nathan Tech VipMud soundpack installer.